Limits of the non-Hermitian description of decay models: Methodology

-{\em Pure decay system:} consider a system which initially has $N$ particles, and which is connected to an {\em empty bath} at time $t=0$.
-If the bath modelling is appropriate for the system, {\em i.e.} all the eigenstates of the isolated system overlap with the bath spectrum, then the number of particles in the system vanishes as $t\rightarrow \infty$.
-We call such an open system, and any other system that can be mapped onto it, a pure decay system.
+In this work, we only consider quantum systems which initially have $N$ particles, and which are connected to one or more {\it empty baths} at time $t=0$.
+If the bath modeling is appropriate for the system, {\it i.e.} all the eigenstates of the isolated system are well within the baths' spectra so that particles can move away from the system into the baths, then the number of particles in the main subsystem vanishes as $t\rightarrow \infty$.
+We call such an open system, and any other system that can be mapped onto it, {\em a decay model}.